Vishal-V/PiperNet/README.md

 # Decentralized Social Network
 ## Introduction
-Beneath the flashy homepages of your favorite stars lurk FaceBook™ and other evil companies out to hoard and sell your most personal data.
-With the rise of FakeNews and the high profile political scandals of FaceBook, it is time for the next wave of technology to come forth.
+Beneath the flashy homepages of your favorite stars lurk Facebook™ and other evil companies out to hoard and sell all your personal data.
+With the rise of #FakeNews and the high profile political scandals of Facebook, it is time for the next wave of technological advances to come forth.

 What was built to be the ultimate platform for the experience of being social has turned into a money-hungry monster feasting on our privacy and freedom.